fmpds/Kaggle/README.md

 # Kaggle

-This repository contains studies regarding coding, development of data modeling and processing techniques, development of attribute selection techniques, among others.
+This repository contains studies regarding coding, development of data modeling and attribute selection techniques, among others.
 It uses public databases available on Kaggle.